 If you are a professional welder looking for a quality welding helmet that can withstand professional use while being highly flexible to fit just about any head shape, then Jackson Safety Auto Darkening Welding Helmet is a good choice.
 The most talked-about feature of this welding helmet is its auto-darkening filter lens with the perfect rating of 1/1/1/1, meaning excellent visibility.

 Moreover, it has a variable shade range of 9-13, which means that your eyes will be protected from the radiant energy produced when welding.
 The delay and sensitivity settings of the Jackson Safety Auto Darkening Welding Helmet allow its lens to adapt based on what you are doing and where you are.

-In simple terms, the lens is the USP of this nice welding helmet.
+In simple terms, the lens is the USP of this good welding helmet.
 Although there is no test button, the auto-darkening feature is incredibly reliable.

 When we talk about the whole unit, the best Auto Darkening Welding Helmet comes with a high-density plastic shell that allows for comfortable and quick movement and is lightweight as well.
 The plastic shell provides complete coverage of the head, protecting the user from any potential spatters and weld sparks.

 What you will like the most is that this model from Jackson Safety comes with three headgear adjustments so that you can change the adjustments based on the welding task you are working on.
 Essentially, this model is comfortable to wear, which is especially critical when welding for a longer duration.

 What many professionals like about the Jackson Safety Auto Darkening Welding Helmet is the fact that it comes with a 5-year warranty, making it more reliable when it comes to high-quality professional work.

 This helmet passes the test of time, but it comes at a price.
 Most of you won’t be comfortable with the price it asks.
 It is highly expensive and probably a little out of budget for most.